xwmx/nb/README.md

 Description:
   Move or rename a note.
 Move the note to <path> or change the file type.
   When file extension is omitted, the existing extension is used.
+  When only a file extension is specified, only the extension will be updated.

   `nb move` and `nb rename` are aliases and can be used interchangably.